linkerd/website/linkerd.io/content/2-edge/features/rate-limiting.md

 description: Linkerd offers a simple and performant HTTP local rate limiting solution to protect services from misbehaved clients
 ---

-Rate limiting helps protecting a service by controlling its inbound traffic flow to prevent overload, ensure fair resource use, enhance security, manage costs, maintain quality, and comply with SLAs.
+Rate limiting helps protect a service by controlling its inbound traffic flow to prevent overload, ensure fair resource use, enhance security, manage costs, maintain quality, and comply with SLAs.

 Please check the [Configuring Rate Limiting